shubh9119/PasswordGenerator/README.md

 Future Enhancements

-Password History (with secure storage): Allow users to view previously generated passwords (with appropriate security measures).
+1.Password History (with secure storage): Allow users to view previously generated passwords (with appropriate security measures).
-Pronounceable Password Option: Generate passwords that are easy to pronounce and remember.
+2.Pronounceable Password Option: Generate passwords that are easy to pronounce and remember.
-Password Saving/Management (with encryption): Implement secure storage for generated passwords.
+3.Password Saving/Management (with encryption): Implement secure storage for generated passwords.
-Integration with password managers (if feasible).
+4.Integration with password managers (if feasible).
 Contributing
-Contributions are welcome!
+5.Contributions are welcome!
 Please open an issue or submit a pull request if you have any suggestions or improvements.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.